Vinit-097/Data-Science-Task-1/README.md

-# Data-Science-Task-1
-This repository contains a self-learning data science task where basic data cleaning and visualization techniques are applied to understand data distribution using bar charts and histograms.

 📊 Data Visualization using Python (EDA Task)

 This repository contains a self-learning data science task focused on Exploratory Data Analysis (EDA) and data visualization using Python.